aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_group.html.markdown

     - The specified RDS instance’s whitelist must have room for more IP addresses.
 * `loadbalancer_ids` - (Optional) If a Server Load Balancer instance is specified in the scaling group, the scaling group automatically attaches its ECS instances to the Server Load Balancer instance.
     - The Server Load Balancer instance must be enabled.
     - At least one listener must be configured for each Server Load Balancer and it HealthCheck must be on.
-Otherwise, creation will failed.
+Otherwise, creation will fail (it may be useful to add a `depends_on` argument targeting your `alicloud_slb_listener` in order to make sure the listener with its HealthCheck configuration is ready before creating your scaling group).
     - The Server Load Balancer instance attached with VPC-type ECS instances cannot be attached to the scaling group.
     - The default weight of an ECS instance attached to the Server Load Balancer instance is 50.